kev-n14/pp1-miracle-of-the-sun/README.md

 Existing Features
 Navigation Bar

-Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+Featured on all three pages, the full responsive navigation bar includes links to the Logo, Icon image, Home, Gallery and Sign Up page and is identical in each page to allow for farmiliar and easy navigation.
 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
-Nav Bar
+The naviagtion bar will follow to user down through the page to make navigating the site through the site faster and more accessible.

 The landing page image

-The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-This section introduces the user to Love Running with an eye catching animation to grab their attention Landing Page
+The landing includes a wide photograph to introduces the user to Fatima with an eye catching animation to grab their attention
+Landing Page

-Club Ethos Section
+Main Content Section

-The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
-This user will see the value of signing up for the Love Running meetups.
-This should encourage the user to consider running as their form of exercise.
-Club Ethos
+This Section briefly summaries the story of the miracle fo the sun for the user.
+It captures the main aspects of the event in chronilogical order. fill with quotes and important details
+Main Content

+Eye Witness section

+This section is a collection of three eye witness accounts and there sources. it will have a dark background image to make it stand out and catch the users attention.
+Eye Witness

-Meetup Times section
+Video section

-This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
-This section will be updated as these times change to keep the user up to date.
+This section will consists of a short video educating the user on the event.
-Meetup Times
+Along with the video will be a short text given details bout the video and it origins.
+The video will be playable from browser.
+Video Witness

 The Footer

-The footer section includes links to the relevant social media sites for Love Running.
+The footer section includes a short text about the Fatima Group and links to the relevant social media sites for Fatima.
 The links will open to a new tab to allow easy navigation for the user.
-The footer is valuable to the user as it encourages them to keep connected via social media Footer
+The footer is valuable to the user as it encourages them to keep connected via social media. below the social media links will also be navigation links too the Home, GAllery, Sign up pages.
+Footer

 Gallery